sveltejs/kit/documentation/docs/14-configuration.md

 An object containing zero or more of the following values:

+- `register` - set to `false` to disable automatic service worker registration
 - `files` - a function with the type of `(filepath: string) => boolean`.
 When `true`, the given file will be available in `$service-worker.files`, otherwise it will be excluded.

 ### target